MasonStooksbury/Free-Games/README.md

 # Free_Games.py Description
 Literally just a script that is automatically ran via Windows Task Scheduler or Cron that logs into Epic Store Games' website and grabs the two free games for the week.
 I've tested it on Windows, but there isn't any reason it wouldn't work on Linux as well.
 Just change the top line from "#! python3" to "#!/usr/bin/python3" and it should be fine.
+Hope you enjoy!
+  - Mason Stooksbury <><

 # Setup